 A common complaint when it comes to audio recording gear is that when you plug your instrument or microphone into it, there is a certain amount of wobbliness to it, which can honestly be quite annoying.
 Truthfully, there will always be a bit of wobble to it, but in the case of the Scarlett 2i2, there isn’t so much that it’s annoying or worrisome in any way.

 Criticism of the Focusrite Scarlett 2i2

 I was going to say that the free software was a nice feature of the Scarlett 2i2 but I chose not to, simply because I don’t care that much about it.
 While I certainly appreciate the software bundle that comes with the Scarlett 2i2, I typically don’t bother with free plugins and other products included with the purchase of equipment like this, simply because they’re usually just introductory software.

 And by that, I mean that they’re just free trials that aren’t terribly useful.
-This is an issue with the iRig HD 2, as well, which is supposed to come with Amplitube 4, IK Multimedia says, but really it just comes with a very stripped down version of it with no amplifiers.
+This is an issue with the iRig HD 2, as well, which is supposed to come with Amplitube 4, IK Multimedia says, but really it just comes with a very stripped down version of it with no amplifiers (you can get the full version of the latest edition on Plugin Fox).
 Maybe you’ll wind up liking them, so it’s at least worth a shot.
 I have a brief guide on how to download the plug-ins below.

 How to Create an Account with Focusrite

 To create an account with Focusrite so you can access all of the software, you just have to click this link, and then follow the instructions there for making an account.
 After selecting “Let’s Get You Started,” you just have to scroll down and hit the button, “I Want To Register My Scarlett.”